-Over the past three months, as a pandemic has taken hold in the world, the discourse on the impact of COVID-19 on climate change has been framed in stark terms.
+As a pandemic has taken hold in the world, the discourse on the impact of Covid-19 on climate change has been framed in stark terms.

 Yet, the reality is more nuanced, sitting somewhere in-between.

-Lord Mark Malloch-Brown, Former Deputy Secretary-General of the United Nations and Rohitesh Dhawan, Managing Director of Eurasia Group’s Energy, Climate & Resources were in conversation with Adrian King, Global Chair, KPMG Climate Change & Sustainability Services.
+Lord Mark Malloch-Brown, Former Deputy Secretary-General of the United Nations and Rohitesh Dhawan, Managing Director of Eurasia Group’s Energy, Climate & Resources will be in conversation with Adrian King, Global Chair, KPMG Climate Change & Sustainability Services.

 Lord Mark Malloch‐Brown is a former number two in the United Nations as well as having served in the British Cabinet and Foreign Office.
 He is active both in business and in the non-profit world, remains deeply involved in international affairs, and is a Senior Advisor to Eurasia Group.
 He is currently Chairman of SGO and its elections division Smartmatic, a leading elections technology company.
 He is on the Boards of Investec and Seplat and is also on the board of Kerogen, an oil and gas private equity fund.
 He is Co‐chair of a new Global Commission on Business and Sustainable Development.

 Rohitesh Dhawan is lead climate & ESG analyst for Eurasia’s Energy, Climate & Resources group.
 He specializes in the extractives and natural resource sectors, and his areas of focus include national and international climate policies, new energies, social and community development strategies, and just transition issues.
 Rohitesh has been named one of South Africa’s climate change leaders and is an advisor to the UN Deputy Secretary General.